samjmck/samjmck.com/content/blog/problem-with-belgian-transaction-tax/index.en.md

 The purpose of the ISIN is to provide a universally applicable identification number for international securities and derivatives with the goal of reducing delay, **mismatches and confusion** in global financial markets.
 The first publication of the ISIN, as an ISO standard, was in 1986 to address problems in cross- border settlement of securities and has since been expanded to be used broadly in the **processing of transactions, recordkeeping and regulatory reporting**.
 {{< /definition >}}

-## Fund providers getting caught up in the mess
+## Fund providers also getting caught up in the mess

 The result is that the tax man, brokers and investors now have different interpretations of how certain securities should be taxed.
 For example, Vanguard provides only Key Investor Information Documents (KIID) [of their distributing securities to their Belgian investors](https://global.vanguard.com/portal/site/kiids/be/en/documents).
 This indicates Vanguard have only registered the distributing variants of their funds and not the accumulating ones, which makes complete sense: providers know not to register accumulating versions as that means customers would have to pay higher transaction taxes.
 However, it would be impossible to tell whether the accumulating or distributing variants are registered from looking at the FSMA's list.
 This is where an ISIN would come in handy.